bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Conclusion

-The app we created can be distributed for both iOS and Android thus sharing a code base, the development focused on use cases and we did not have to code intricate bitcoin node, transaction and sync-related functionalities this was managed by `bdk-rn` allowing the product to focus on the functionality.
+The App we created can be built and distributed for both iOS and Android thus sharing a code base and reducing development time.
+The development and coding focused on use cases and we did not have to code intricate internal bitcoin protocol level code nor bitcoin node interactions, transaction, UTXO  and sync-related functionalities were also not required.
+All this was managed by `bdk-rn` allowing the us to focus on the product, functionality and user journey.
 This is how `bdk` and `bdk-rn` intend to make Rapid Bitcoin Application Development possible.

-bdk-rn intends to expose functionality and API from bdk which has a wide variety of API with granular details allowing for many interesting use cases to be implemented. bdk-rn and bdk are constantly updated and enhanced based on developer feedback both from the bitcoin community as well as bitcoin product development teams.
+`bdk-rn` intends to expose functionality and API from `bdk` which has a wide variety of API with granular details allowing for many interesting use cases to be implemented. `bdk-rn` and `bdk` are constantly updated and enhanced based on feedback from product teams and developers in the bitcoin community.

 Stay tuned for more APIs and enhancements coming to bdk-rn in the near future.
 Feature and API requests are most welcome.
 New blogs and tutorials will be published soon for a more in-depth exploration of bdk-rn.